yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ### What version of YugabyteDB does Yugabyte Cloud run on?

-New standard clusters are provisioned with the YugabyteDB [stable release](../../releases/whats-new/stable-release/).
+By default, new standard clusters are provisioned with a stable release from the YugabyteDB [stable release](../../releases/whats-new/stable-release/) track.
+You can choose the edge track when you create the cluster.

-Free clusters are provisioned with the [latest release](../../releases/whats-new/latest-release/).
+Free clusters are provisioned with an edge release, most often from the YugabyteDB [latest release](../../releases/whats-new/latest-release/) track; it may also be a recent stable release.

 To view the database version running on a particular cluster, navigate to the **Clusters** page; the database version is displayed next to the cluster name.